 We strive to provide access to a full curriculum for all of our pupils at a level that is meaningful, stimulating, and hopefully enjoyable.

-Here is a copy of our latest SEN Report
+Here is a copy of our latest Send Information Report

 AUTISTIC SPECTRUM CONDITION (ASC)

 ASD - Useful information

 Guidance and assistance for parents of a child with Cerebral Palsy https://www.cerebralpalsyguidance.com/